satansdeer/satansdeer.github.com/content/legacy-posts/record-presentation-voiceover-from-pdf/index.md

 ## Common Mistakes

-The first mistake is recording the presentation app directly when you know you will need edits.
+Recording the presentation app directly makes edits harder later.

-The second is leaving the camera over important slide content.
+Leaving the camera over important slide content blocks the view.

-The third is exporting before watching the whole video once.
-Timing issues are much easier to catch in playback than while recording.
+Exporting before watching the whole video misses timing issues that are easy to catch in playback.

 ## Exercise